shano/knowledge-garden/pages/Essentialism.md

 	- Live a life true to myself, not the life others expected of me
 	- Disciplined pursuit of less not undisciplined pursuit of less.
 	- Don't learn to be helpless, a function of other peoples desires.
-- During the day
-	- Ask yourself frequently "Is this the most important thing I could be doing right now?'
 - Planning your day
 	- Spend 20 minutes reading something timeless.
 	- Invest in space to reflect